mat-0/engineering-management/key-capabilities-high-performing-teams.md

 Team experimentation is the ability of developers to try out new ideas and create and update specifications during the development process, without requiring approval from outside of the team, which allows them to innovate quickly and create value.
 This is particularly impactful when combined with working in small batches, incorporating customer feedback, and making the flow of work visible.

-## LEAN MANAGEMENT AND MONITORING CAPABILITIES
+## Lean Management and Monitoring Capabilities

 15. Have a Lightweight Change Approval Processes